mvolkmann/blog/src/alpine.md

 This approach is implemented by an Alpine plugin at {% aTargetBlank "https://github.com/mvolkmann/alpine-plugins", "alpine-plugins" %}.
-See the file `include.js`.
+See the description of the `x-include` directive.

-Here is an example of using the plugin in a file named "index.html".
+The following HTML provides an example of using the `x-include` directive.
-This must be served by an HTTP server rather than opening it as a file in order to avoid CORS issues.
+This file must be served by an HTTP server rather than opening it as a file in order to avoid CORS issues.

 ```html